What will be in the SQA Navigation exam?

 Have your definitions ready for this and be able to say why it happens.
 The explanations can be found here.

-1. States the cause of spring tides.
+a.
+States the cause of spring and neap tides.

 3. Defines chart datum, height of tide, MHWS, MLWS, MHWN, MLWN, range of tide, drying height, height of charted objects.